dret/webconcepts/concepts/link-relation/last.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/last"
 title:         "Link Relation: last"
+concept-name:  Link Relation
+concept-value: last
 description: "A URI that refers to the furthest following document in a series of documents."
 ---